NCIP/caarray/software/caarray-client.jar/src/distribution/resources/legacy/README.txt

 /docs/model           Contains Enterprise Architect UML model of the client API
                       (both Java and caGrid)

-/example/src          Contains Java examples for connecting to the Java and
-                      grid APIs

 /grid/etc             Contains the grid client mapping configuration file
                       (client-config.wsdd).
 This directory must be on the classpath for any grid clients using the caArray Java